-Before your IT-related company hires its first employee, Emerhub has to register you with Social Institutions in the Philippines.
-These institutes provide benefits to the workers in the Philippines which are working in various sectors.
+In order to register for Social Institutions in the Philippines, the requirement is for your company to have at least 1 employee.
+These institutes provide benefits to the workers in the Philippines who are working in various sectors.
 These benefits include:

 These include the following:

 - Philhealth is the medical insurance program by the Philippine Health Insurance Corporation (PHIC) that provides universal health coverage.
 Employers need to process an application for fresh graduates or employees, not registered with PhilHealth yet.
 Employees already registered with PhilHealth should share their registration number with the company in order to continue their contribution to the health agency.

 - SSS – Social Security System provides protection against various contingencies such as old age, disability, calamities, sickness, pregnancies, unemployment, and death.
 Under the Philippines law both, employees and employers share a part of the monthly contribution to SSS which is deducted from their payroll.
 Contribution is based on the salary of the employee and under which bracket it falls.